 As a comparison, Table B-10 shows the annual average daily traffic (AADT) on US 395 from 2009 to 2014 at two different locations.
 The most recent average daily total in 2014 was 6,900 at McGee Creek Road and 8,300 at SR 203.

-If all D.U. are counted, the addition of 281 daily vehicle trips over a five year period represents a four percent increase in the average daily trips using the AADT from 2014 at the Mc Gee Creek Road location.
+If all D.U. are counted, the addition of 281 daily vehicle trips over a five-year period represents a four percent increase in the average daily trips using the AADT from 2014 at the Mc Gee Creek Road location.

-If all occupied D.U. plus 50 percent of the unoccupied D.U. are counted, the addition of 240 daily trips over a five year period represents a 3.4 percent increase in average daily trips using the AADT from 2014 at the Mc Gee Creek Road location.
+If all occupied D.U. plus 50 percent of the unoccupied D.U. are counted, the addition of 240 daily trips over a five-year period represents a 3.4 percent increase in average daily trips using the AADT from 2014 at the Mc Gee Creek Road location.

 The impact of these additional trips over five years is not expected to be significant.
 Mono County is using a conservative trip generation rate of six trips per dwelling unit.

-TABLE A-10 AVERAGE ANNUAL DAILY TRAFFIC--HIGHWAY 395, LONG VALLEY